JosemSandoval/JosemSandoval/index.md

     Lab 8, part 1 was actually a favorite because we were coding a user's sandwich ingredients.
 I was able to code a Mad Libs game, which consisted of 4 index arguments, 3 main ingredient ones, and print out a message with these words put in the blanks.
+Being able to code small, fun games like these make the labs more fun to code and complete.
+This helped out with other labs as well due to knowing much more about arguments.

 * Lab 4